 What is Bubble Sort?

-After every single traversal of the dataset, the element which is the greatest gets automatically placed at the end of the list.
-Note that after every traversal, the last element is not included in the list that will be considered for sorting in the next traversal.
+After every single traversal of the dataset, the greatest element gets automatically placed at the end of the list.

-If you choose to swap elements when the element is smaller than the element next to it, the list will return in descending order.
+Suppose you choose to swap elements smaller than the element next to them.
+In that case, the list will return in descending order.

 Benefits and pitfalls of Bubble Sort

 One of the most substantial positives about Bubble Sort is its lack of complexity.
 It is a relatively simple algorithm to code.
 The only primary task to perform is the comparison of two elements and swapping them if they satisfy the required criteria.

 Managers need bubble sort to prioritize work so that the team’s efforts get focused in the right way.
 It assists the product manager in determining which features are relevant to the client and which strategy will assure success.
 It also helps understand which product will be the most demanding.
 That’s with product management software and product roadmap tools.

 Bubble Sort, however, is not considered efficient for large pieces of data as it takes a lot of time.
 In computer programming, bubble sort has a time complexity of O(n log) (n is the number of elements in the dataset).
 It is not considered very good for efficient coding.

 Quicksort vs. Bubble sort

 The most basic sorting algorithm is the bubble sort.
 It entails a series of repetitive sorting of the list.
 It analyses two adjacent list entries and swaps them if they aren’t right.
 It goes on until no further exchanges are necessary.